Coding theorems for compound problems via quantum R\'enyi divergences: Coding theorems

-Applying the general properties of the R\'enyi divergences, established in Section \ref{sec:Renyi}, together with the single-shot coding theorem of Theorem \ref{thm:error bound}, we get a very simple proof of the achievability part of the coding theorems in \cite{DD} and \cite{BB}.
-Since our primary interest is the applicability of the inequalities of Section \ref{sec:Renyi}, we only consider the achievability part and not the converse.
-The key step of our approach is the following extension of Theorem \ref{thm:error bound} to multiple channels.
+Applying the general properties of the R\'enyi divergences, established in Section \ref{sec:Renyi}, together with the single-shot coding theorem of Lemma \ref{thm:error bound}, we get a very simple proof of the achievability part of the coding theorems in \cite{DD} and \cite{BB}.
+Since our primary interest is the applicability of the new R\'enyi divergences $D_{\alpha}\nw$ to achievability proofs, we will not consider the converse parts.
+The key step of our approach is the following extension of Lemma \ref{thm:error bound} to multiple channels.